sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

-An easy (but wrong) way of doing this automation is to call `xmacrorec2 > ~/.xmacros/vim_tmux_cd_newtab.macro` (you can change the file name if you want) from another window (or terminal), then switch to the one where you have tmux and vim, then do the process above, then we press the quit-key.
+An easy (but wrong) way of doing this automation is to call `xmacrorec2 > ~/.xmacros/vim_tmux_cd_newtab.macro` (you can change the file name if you want) from another window (or terminal), then to switch to the one where you have tmux and vim, then to do the process above, and end the recording pressing the quit-key.
 Now, each time you want to do it, you'll have to switch to another window/terminal and run `xmacroplay` on it.
 This is not the preferred way, right? what if we make it possible from vim directly?
-Let's try to run this from vim.
+Let's try it.

-First, let's edit `vim_tmux_cd_newtab.macro` to remove the window switching, just remove some of the first lines, they look like this:
+Let's edit `vim_tmux_cd_newtab.macro` to remove the window switching, just remove some of the first lines, they look like this:

     KeyStrPress Alt_L
     KeyStrPress 1